georgewatson/georgewatson.me/privacy_policy.md

-Every effort has been made to comply with the laws of England & Wales and the wider United Kingdom.
+Every effort has been made to comply with the laws of England & Wales and the wider United Kingdom, and to ensure that Netlify are not breaking any laws in their jurisdiction by hosting this website.
 It is your responsibility to ensure that you are not breaking any local laws in your jurisdiction by visiting or interacting with this website.
+I cannot and will not comply with laws to which I am not subject, including censorship or blasphemy laws that may apply in some areas.

 I am not responsible for the content or policies of most external websites, even if I embed or hyperlink to them.